XRPLF/xrpl-dev-portal/content/infrastructure/testing-and-auditing/load-a-saved-ledger-in-stand-alone-mode.md

 ---
 html: load-a-saved-ledger-in-stand-alone-mode.html
 parent: use-stand-alone-mode.html
+seo:
-blurb: Start in stand-alone mode from a specific saved ledger to test or replay transactions.
+    description: Start in stand-alone mode from a specific saved ledger to test or replay transactions.
 labels:
   - Core Server
 ---